Welcome

 Well, The sounds page has finally been updated.
 After about two years of old stuff there will now

 commence a period of about two years featuring less old stuff.
-By the time this new stuff gets to be
+By the time this new stuff gets to be old

-think are interesting, or were fun to make.
+interesting, or were fun to make.

 I'm playing a concert with Bobbie Storm this Sunday.
 She's a great singer.
-I'm playing with the
+I'm playing with the Savannah

-Savannah is beautiful.
 And there's a coffee shop I kind of like, too.

 September 1, 2007

 I'm playing a few more special concerts this month.
-Monday the 3rd at the communications
+Monday the 3rd at the communications museum

-nights at my regular gigs.
+regular gigs.

-I've had a chance to make numerous recordings lately with various groups, and it's kind of exciting
+I've had a chance to make numerous recordings lately with various groups, and it's kind of exciting that

-making it available.
+available.
 It will be affordable, I assure.

-Come see the NMC sponsored event on Sept 11 featuring Keefe Jackson's Fast Citizens from
+Come see the NMC sponsored event on Sept 11 featuring Keefe Jackson's Fast Citizens from Chicago.

-Chicago.
 Supa great music from the heartland.

 August 11, 2007